How to Become an Electrician in North Carolina

 How long does it take to earn your electrician license in North Carolina?

-The length of time required varies but usually takes between 2 and 4 years to complete your education and training.
+The length of time required varies but usually takes between 2 and 4 years to complete your journeyman education and training.
+Your limited license alone will require two years of experience.

 Continuing Education and License Renewal